b00094250/github-story-2019/chapter03.md

 puppy.
 There was something about this puppy that made me want to be part of his life.
 I made sure I had the equipment needed for the dog like the bowl, food and toys.
 The next day I hopped into my car and started my journey to the adoption centre.
 It took two hours to get there.
 It was very stressful going through traffic.
 But I was expecting this especially when it was rush hours.
 I arrived at the place to see the manager outside waiting for me.
 Her name was Aoife.
 She introduced me to all the dogs in the kernel.
-After a while I saw the little puppy and picked it.
-I named Chopper it.
-Chopper would now become a major part in my life.
-            We arrived home.
-Prepared his cage for bed.
+After that I couldn't find the dog.
+I asked the for the dog but he was already taken.
+It was a shame.
+I went back to start looking  for a new place.